ePages-de/epages-devportal/_posts/2018/2018-07-19-how-we-introduced-a-localization-tool.md

 ### What else to think of?

-Within the first test translations we soon noticed, that translation keys got more important for us.
+Within the first test translations, we soon noticed that translation keys got more important for us.
-They are a perfect source of information in case you need some more context.
+They are a perfect source of information in case you need even more context.
 That's why we [adapted them to our needs](/blog/language-and-localization/why-you-should-invest-time-on-translation-keys/).
-Furthermore, we noticed that a localization tools cannot solve all our problems.
+Furthermore, we noticed that a localization tool cannot solve all our problems.
-And that it even caused some new ones.
+And that it can even cause some new ones.
 But that's another topic I will tackle in my next blog post.
 Stay tuned how we solved them 😉.